ezachrisen/indigo/guide.md

 Indigo's rules engine is specified by an interface called Engine, which is composed of two interfaces, a Compiler and an Evaluator.
 The Compiler interface specifies the Compile method, and Evaluator specifies the Eval method.

 The DefaultEngine struct type implements the Engine interface, and most users will use this type.
-Since it implements Engine, DefaultEngine implements both Compile and Evaluate.
+Since it implements Engine, DefaultEngine implements both Compile and Eval.
 Alternate implementations are possible, including rule evaluators that do not support compilation, for example.

 The engine types are concerned with processing groups of rules organized in a hierarchies.
 The engine types **do not** concern themselves with the exact nature of the expressions being compiled or evaluated.
 Instead, they rely on the expression types for that.